 Having a background in business isn’t necessary, but it is helpful to treat your farming or ranching operation like the business that it is.

 When looking for ways to cut costs, don’t be afraid to think differently.
 Just because something has been done one way for generations, doesn’t mean there isn’t a better way.

 When David first started his operation in Southwest Montana, he spent the first four or five years putting up hay to feed the cattle through the winter.
 Because of the mild winter in many of the valleys of Southwest Montana, he was able to pasture his cattle on the crop aftermath for the entire winter without feeding hay.
 With good stock water and fencing to control the grazing pattern, the cattle have flourished.
 The hay then became a cash crop to sell to area ranchers and all over the country.
 This eliminated the costly and time-consuming practice of putting up hay and feeding it to the cattle throughout the winter.
 And, it provided a new revenue source.

 If you are not experienced in ranching or if you are coming into a new operation in a climate you are not familiar with, you can waste a lot of time and money through trial and error.
 Having the right people on your side will help set you up for success.

 Depending on how you run your operation, you will need to hire people to help you, whether it’s a ranch manager or laborers.
 Especially if you don’t plan to reside on the ranch and work it yourself full time, you will need someone to help you find the right people to assure your Montana land management is under control.
 The people that you hire will be crucial to the success of the business.

-If you would like to know more, contact the 18 Land Co. team.
 We offer a variety of land concierge services, from Montana land management to consulting, that can get your farm or ranch off the ground or help improve an existing operation.